• Skip to primary navigation

 Using the * Operator

 The * operator can also be used to repeat elements of a list.
 When we multiply a list with any number using the * operator, it repeats the elements of the given list.
-Here, we just have to keep in mind that to repeat the elements n times, we will have to multiply the list by (n+1).
+Here, we just have to keep in mind that to repeat the elements n times, we will have to multiply the list by (n+1) as shown below.

 myList = [1, 2, 3, 4, 5]